vinze-ps/vinzeGallery/README.md

 I'm not proffesional developer and that isn't even close perfect, but I belive it can be useful for someone.
 It's just a project for extend my knowledge in javascript.

+In future updates are possible.

 ![vinzeGallery1](https://user-images.githubusercontent.com/81425879/113610545-91575500-964d-11eb-961e-f8bfc1aa698a.png)

 ## What this exactly is?
 Mainly this is a full page slider that can be attached to your images on the website.
-You can create any structure of gallery you like, stylize it and put up few **data-** attributes, and that's it, the slider should work.
+You can create any structure of gallery you like and stylize it or use pre-defined attributes for simple gallery and then customize it.
+Just put up few **data-** attributes, optional pass some settings, and that's it.

 ## Main features:
 * simple initialize and use,